celestiaorg/celestia-node/specs/src/shwap/spec.md

 isn't in fact a hash.
 Furthermore, the protocol does not include hash digests in the multihashes.
 The authentication of the messages happens using externally provided data commitment.

+This in turn creates a bunch complexities with the [reference Golang implementation][gimpl] that are necessary if forking and diverging the upstream substantially is not an option.
 The naive question would be: "Why not to make content verification after Bitswap provided it back over its API?"
 Intuitively, this would simplify a lot and wouldn't require "hacking" CID.
 However, this has an important downside - the Bitswap in such case would consider the request finalized and the content as fetched and valid, sending DONT_WANT message to its peers, while the message might still be invalid according to the verification rules.

 However, Bitswap still requires multihashes and CID codecs to be registered.
 Therefore, we provide a table for the supported [share identifiers](#share-identifiers) with their respective multihash and CID codec codes.
 This table